 If a person does not use their insurance to buy this product, they can expect to pay $2–3 per condom.
 The FC2 is available to buy as a single item or in multipacks.

-There are several alternatives to the internal condom.
-People may wish to use one of various methods to protect against pregnancy or STIs.
+There are several alternatives to the internal condom that people can use to protect against pregnancy or STIs.

-- IUD: IUD stands for intrauterine device.
-It is a small plastic device that a healthcare professional will position in the uterus.
-It changes how sperm cells move so that they cannot reach an egg, and pregnancy cannot happen.
+- Intrauterine device (IUD): An IUD is a small plastic device that a healthcare professional will position in the uterus.
+It changes how sperm cells move so that they cannot reach an egg and pregnancy cannot happen.
 IUDs are 99% effective, but doctors can remove them at any time.

 - Diaphragm: This is a small, flexible cup made of silicone that is most effective when a person puts spermicide into it before inserting it into the vagina.
-With correct use, the diaphragm — which blocks sperm from penetrating the cervix — is 94% effective.
+According to Planned Parenthood, the diaphragm, which blocks sperm from penetrating the cervix, is 94% effective with correct use.
 With typical use, it is 88% effective.

 - Birth control shot: This is a hormone that a doctor or nurse will administer by injection every 3 months.
 If a person sticks to this schedule, the birth control shot is 99% effective.

-- Vaginal ring: This small ring fits into the vagina and releases hormones constantly, which prevents pregnancy.
+- Vaginal ring: This small ring fits into the vagina and releases hormones constantly, preventing pregnancy.
 The ring may also help prevent acne, breast cysts, and ovarian cancer.

 - Birth control pill: A person takes this pill daily, and the hormones that it releases prevent ovulation.
 As a result, there are no eggs for sperm to fertilize.

 However, these methods of birth control do not protect against STIs.
-Male condoms, or condoms that go over the penis, are up to 98% effective in preventing STIs, as well as unintentional pregnancy.
+External condoms, or condoms that go over the penis, are up to 98% effective in preventing unintentional pregnancy and highly effective against STIs.

-Below are some questions that people commonly ask about female condoms.
+Below are some of the most common questions and answers about internal condoms.

-Can people use a female and male condom at the same time?
+Can people use an internal and external condom at the same time?

-People should not use male and female condoms at the same time.
+People should not use internal and external condoms at the same time.
 The friction between the condoms may cause one or both of them to break or slip out of place.

 There are many reasons why a person may want to use an internal condom.
-Some people may choose to use an internal condom if their sexual partner does not want to use a male condom.
-Others may use an internal condom to have further control over their birth control.
+Some people may choose to use an internal condom if their sexual partner does not want to use an external condom.
+Others may use an internal condom to manage their birth control further.

-Will a female condom be noisy during sex?
+Will an internal condom be noisy during sex?

 Internal condoms should not be noisy during sex.
 However, if a person is aware of a noise, they could add extra lubricant, which may decrease the sound.

-Female condoms, also known as internal condoms, protect against pregnancy and STIs.
-These products have similar effectiveness against unintentional pregnancy and STIs as male condoms.
+Internal condoms, also known as female condoms, protect against pregnancy and STIs.
+These products have similar effectiveness against unintentional pregnancy and STIs as external or male condoms.

 The only internal condom with FDA approval is the FC2.
-The FC2 is available online, in most pharmacies (with a prescription), and in many family planning and health clinics.
+The FC2 is available online, with a prescription in most pharmacies, and from many family planning and health clinics.